cxjcxj186/cxjcxj186.github.io/_posts/2019-10-15-Physics Notes I.md

 Mechanics: The rest mass is an invariant quantity (same value in all inertia frames).
 The relativistic momentum becomes a 4-vector.

-### Minkowski geometry:

-The "spheres" in Minkowski are hyperboloids (one-sheeted, two sheeted or a cone).
+Minkowski geometry: The "spheres" in Minkowski are hyperboloids (one-sheeted, two sheeted or a cone).
+The geometry of Minkowski space (Lorentz group and its Lie algebra, orbits and invariant measures, covering of Lorentz group) is sketched in Folland's book: Quantum Field Theory: A Tourist Guide for Mathematicians.

 ## Electrodynamics